 Spotlight – Studio City’s buffet restaurant is located on Level 2 in the Celebrity Tower.
 Rates for children and adults are as follows:

-In terms of casual dining, Studio City also has a ton of smaller restaurants located on Level Two in the Macau Gourmet Walk.
+For more casual dining, Studio City has a ton of smaller restaurants located on Level Two in the Macau Gourmet Walk.

 STUDIO CITY ENTERTAINMENT

 The House of Magic was a signature Studio City attraction, but it sadly bit the dust in 2017.
 The Batman Dark Knight Ride followed suit sometime during Covid.
 “Asia’s entertainment capital” probably needs to add a few more attractions ASAP, at least for adults anyway.
 Children, on the other hand, continue to have it made.

 Golden Reel – Golden Reel looks pretty boss from the outside and is a key feature of Studio’s City’s unique design, but the Ferris Wheel ride itself isn’t that interesting.
 The problem is that there isn’t much to see as you make your way up and down, just a bleak view of Zhuhai on one side, and an empty piece of Cotai land on the other.